danhermes/book_factory/output/outlines/book_outline.md

 - Outro: Data Becomes Action When It Becomes Shared Language
 - Transition to Next Chapter: Driving Innovation with Seamless Data Integration (Chapter Bridge)

-## Chapter 4: Chapter 4: Innovation and Product Development - Fueling Creativity and Iteration
+## Chapter 4: Innovation and Product Development - Fueling Creativity and Iteration

 - Elevating Product Development Practice (Introduction)
 - CartFluent: From Complaints to Concepts